bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 A long lived feature branch typically differs from regular Pull Requests in three significant ways.

 1. Has multiple authors.
-2. Consists of multiple Pull Requests.
+2. Consists of multiple already reviewed Pull Requests.
 3. Only consists of pull request and merge commits.

 Since each pull request has already been reviewed before being merged into the feature branch, the